lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    Let us do the same type of simulation, but using a reactive force field instead, allowing for the bonds to break.
+    When using classical force field, as we just did, the bonds between atoms as not breakable.
+Let us perform a similar simulation, but this time using a reactive force field instead, allowing for the bonds to break if the applied deformation is too large.

 Input file
 ----------